matbesancon/hugo-site/content/post/2019-09-12-bridging-indicator.markdown

 end
 {{< /highlight >}}

-What these method implementations delcare is the following structure:
+What these method implementations declare is the following structure:

 ```
 graph LR;